gks2022004/testcases/README.md

 - Git clone the repository
   `git clone https://github.com/gks2022004/testcases.git`

-- Change directory to frontend and do
+- Change the directory to frontend and do
    `npm install`
 then `npm run dev`

-- Then change directory to backend and use these commands `pip install Flask Flask-SQLAlchemy Flask-SocketIO psycopg2-binary` after this use `python app.py`
+- Then change the directory to the backend and use these commands `pip install Flask Flask-SQLAlchemy Flask-SocketIO psycopg2-binary` `pip install flask-cors` after this use `python app.py`

 - Now your web application will run and you can use it.